mccartyp/govee-discovery/README.md

 - `--ip A.B.C.D` (repeatable) interrogate IPs directly (bypass registry)
 - `--only-ip A.B.C.D` (repeatable)
 - `--no-enrich` do not normalize fields into `device_kv`
+- `--control-port PORT` (default: 4003) bind the local devStatus sender to this port (use `4002` if replies show up on UDP/4002)
+- `--listen-also-4002/--no-listen-also-4002` also bind UDP/4002 for replies (default: on; disable if the port is in use)

+By default `interrogate` binds both the control port and UDP/4002 so devices that reply to either port are captured.
+For devices that respond on UDP/4002, run with `--control-port 4002` to match the expected source port and avoid ICMP errors.

 ---